wagenadl/gpix/README.md

 Miv works by loading the image file, than precalculating reduced-size versions of the image by successively averaging over 2x2-pixel areas.
+This allows it to zoom and pan around large images much more quickly than other programs.

 When miv starts, it zooms out to show the entire image in its window.
 Press “+” to zoom in and “-” to zoom out.
 Press “/” to enable a navigator inset that indicates what part of the full image is being shown.